Zinus Inc. failed to warn consumers of the dangers of the glass fibers in their mattresses

 However, Zinus, Inc. failed to warn people about the dangers of exposure to fiberglass from their mattresses, which is negligence.
 As you can see from their response, there is no mention of fiberglass.
 For this reason, the company can be held liable for failure to warn, and this is the basis of the class-action lawsuit pending against it.

 What health problems can exposure to the glass fibers in the Zinus mattress lead to?

-There are numerous health problems exposure to glass fibers can cause, as the particles are sharp and can thereby lead to serious injuries in people who come in contact with them.
-If you came to struggle with one of the following health problems caused by exposure to the glass fibers in the Zinus mattress, you may be eligible for compensation:
+There are numerous health problems exposure to glass fibers can cause, as the particles are sharp and can lead to serious injuries in people who contact them.
+If you came to struggle with one of the following health problems caused by exposure to the glass fibers in the Zinus mattress, you might be eligible for compensation:

 The status of the lawsuit filed against Zinus, Inc.

 The class-action lawsuit against Zinus, Inc. was filed in the spring of 2020 in federal court and is currently awaiting the approval of class certification.
 It is important to know that there are other defendants listed in this class-action lawsuit, including Target Corporation, Amazon.com, LLC, Walmart, Inc. Wayfair LLC, and eBay Inc.

 The filing of the complaint, which is 29 pages long, comes in the wake of a news report broadcasted on KMOV4 in St. Louis, Missouri, titled “Hidden Hazards.”
 This news report focuses on “the danger lurking in your mattress.”